Biden to release 15M barrels from oil reserve, more possible

 Biden will deliver remarks Wednesday to announce the drawdown from the strategic reserve, senior administration officials said Tuesday on the condition of anonymity to outline Biden’s plans.
 It completes the release of 180 million barrels authorized by Biden in March that was initially supposed to occur over six months.
 That has sent the strategic reserve to its lowest level since 1984 in what the administration called a “bridge” until domestic production could be increased.
 The reserve now contains roughly 400 million barrels of oil.

 Biden will also open the door to additional releases this winter in an effort to keep prices down.
-But administration officials would not detail how much the president would be willing to tap, nor how much they want domestic and production to increase by in order to end the drawdown.
+But administration officials would not detail how much the president would be willing to tap, nor by how much they want domestic production to increase to end the withdrawals.

 It marks the continuation of an about-face by Biden, who has tried to move the U.S. past fossil fuels to identify additional sources of energy to satisfy U.S. and global supply as a result of disruptions from Russia’s invasion of Ukraine and production cuts announced by the Saudi Arabia-led oil cartel.